IHDE-Alliance/ISTP_metadata/v1.0.0/docs/05_metadata-variable-attributes.md

 Variable attributes are linked with and provide additional information about the individual variables.
 The following tables list all the ISTP variable attributes with examples and requirements based on the ISTP variable type.
 If a variable type is not listed, then that attribute need not be defined for that particular type; however, if a given variable has an attribute that is not needed, it will be ignored by most of the ISTP compliant applications.
 See [Variable Attribute Definitions](#variable-attribute-definitions) for the full set of defined variable attributes in alphabetical order. (**RV** means record or time varying variable.)
 Variable attributes can be listed in any order.

 Note that attribute names are case-sensitive, and the names of the ISTP variable attributes must match the case **exactly** as shown.
 Also note that for variable attributes with numerical values of the same quantity kind as the variable values, the attribute data type must match **exactly** the variable data type.
-E.g., for a variable of CDF_REAL4 data type, its `FILLVAL`, `VALIDMIN`, `VALIDMAX` attributes must be of CDF_REAL4 data type.
+E.g., for a variable of CDF_REAL4 data type, its `FILLVAL`, `VALIDMIN`, `VALIDMAX` attributes must be of CDF_REAL4 data type to enable exact bit matching.

-Additional variable attributes may be defined, but their **names must start with a letter and can otherwise contain letters, numbers and the underscore character, but no other special characters.** Though attribute names are case sensitive, the names must never be distinguished by case only.
+Additional variable attributes may be defined, but their **names must start with a letter and can otherwise contain letters, numbers and the underscore character, but no other special or Unicode characters.** Though attribute names are case sensitive, the names must never be distinguished by case only.

 | **Attribute Name** | **NASA Archive Requirement** | **Example Value, <br> Required Data Type** | **Notes** |